Gluten-Free Dark Chocolate Whoopie Pies (So Chocolaty!)

-Treat yourself to these delicious gluten free chocolate whoopie pies!
+Treat yourself to these delicious gluten-free chocolate whoopie pies!
 These soft, cake-like chocolate cookies are filled with a smooth, creamy buttercream center that will satisfy your sweet tooth.
 Perfect for a snack or dessert, these treats are perfect for your next Halloween party.
 There is also a dairy-free option!

 Two gluten free black velvet whoopie pies stacked on top of each other.
 They have googly eyes.

 If you love whoopie pies, add this to your MUST-make list; you won’t want to miss this recipe.
-If you love whoopie pies, you may also love these Gluten Free Pumpkin Whoopie Pies!
+If you love whoopie pies, try these Gluten-Free Pumpkin Whoopie Pies!
+I have 100s of easy gluten-free cookie recipes on the blog for you to browse.
+I hope you find some new favorites!

 Ingredient Notes: